 Private landlords - advice and support

-Our leaflet explains your rights and responsibilities as a landlord renting to a private tenant:
+Our private landlord information leaflet (pdf 899KB) explains your rights and responsibilities as a landlord renting to a private tenant.

 Information for landlords about the legal requirements for renting out private property: